Souza-Josiane/mvc-library-system/README.md

-# MVC in a Library Management System
+# 📚 MVC in a Library Management System

 This project is a Library Management System implemented in Java, following the Model-View-Controller (MVC) architectural pattern.
 It allows the creation, updating, and viewing of book information in a library.

-## Features
+## ⚙️ Features

-- Add books to the library database with details like title, author, and genre.
+- ➕ Add books to the library database with details like **title**, **author**, and **genre**.
-- Update existing book information when changes are needed.
+- ✏️ Update existing book information when changes are needed.
-- View a list of all books in the library.
+- 📖 View a list of all books in the library.
-- Delete books from the library if necessary.
+- 🗑️ Delete books from the library if necessary.

-## Technologies Used
+## 🛠️ Technologies Used

 - Java
 - Swing (for the graphical user interface)
 - MySQL (for database management, if used)
 - MVC Architecture (Model-View-Controller pattern)

-## How to Use
+## 🏃‍♂️ How to Use

 1. Clone or download the repository.
    ```bash